bloomberg/chromium.bb/chrome/test/chromedriver/README.txt

 more detailed instructions see the wiki:
     https://code.google.com/p/chromedriver/wiki/ChromeDriver2forAndroid

-NOTE: on 64-bit OSX machines (most modern ones, including laptops) it is necessary to set the environment variable VERSIONER_PYTHON_PREFER_32_BIT=yes, because the 'chromedriver2.so' library is 32-bit, while on 64-bit OSX machines (most modern ones including laptops), python starts as a 64-bit binary by default and would not be able to load the library.

 =====Architecture=====
 ChromeDriver is shipped separately from Chrome.
 It controls Chrome out of process through DevTools (WebKit Inspector).
-ChromeDriver is a shared library which exports a few functions for executing WebDriver-standard commands, which are packaged in JSON.
-For internal use, a custom python client for ChromeDriver is available in chromedriver.py, which works on desktop (win/mac/linux) with the shared library ChromeDriver.

-The ChromeDriver shared library runs commands on the same thread that calls ExecuteCommand.
-It doesn't create any additional threads except for the IO thread.
-The IO thread is used to keep reading incoming data from Chrome in the background.

-ChromeDriver is also available as a standalone server executable which communicates via the WebDriver JSON wire protocol.
+ChromeDriver is a standalone server executable which communicates via the WebDriver JSON wire protocol.
 This can be used with the open source WebDriver client libraries.

+When a new session is created, a new thread is started that is dedicated to the session.
+All commands for the session runs on this thread.
+This thread is stopped when the session is deleted.
+Besides, there is an IO thread and it is used to keep reading incoming data from Chrome in the background.

 =====Code structure=====
 Code under the 'chrome' subdirectory is intended to be unaware of WebDriver and